BloomTech-Labs/human-rights-first-ds-d/data/README.MD.txt

 police_use_force.csv - A CSV with two columns.
 Col[name] is the name of a story. col[police_brutality] is irrelevant(never varies)

 news.csv - A CSV with 1000 scraped news headlines.

+redditbrutality_posts.csv - A csv with recent reddit posts and URL's to the linked stories.
+Missing datetime stamps